Caring for a senior dog is a lot different from caring for a puppy.

 Be aware of how your senior dog’s senses may be changing, and try to adjust accordingly.

-- Vision.
-If your dog is losing his vision, turn lights on for him and teach him a word that means he has reached a staircase.
+- Vision: If your dog is losing his vision, turn the lights on for him and teach him a word that means he has reached a staircase.
 You can also physically guide him around obstacles.
 If your dog is losing his sight (or hearing), remove obstacles and keep floors free of clutter.

-- Hearing.
-You may find your dog is no longer responding to commands as he once did.
-He probably isn’t ignoring you, but simply can’t hear you well.
+- Hearing: You may find your dog is no longer responding to commands as he once did.
+He probably isn’t ignoring you but simply can’t hear you well.
 When out, stay close and stay within sight of your dog.
 Use more body language and physical touch to communicate with your canine.

-- Smell.
-Dogs probably can no longer smell as well, but since our sense of smell is so paltry in comparison, we probably won’t notice any change.
+- Smell: Dogs probably can no longer smell as well, but since our sense of smell is so paltry in comparison, we probably won’t notice any change.
 However, this does mean your dog may have a harder time finding his food, locating you, and getting around in general, so keep that in mind.

 Senior dogs often need a bit more help staying comfortable — here are a few supplies you may end up picking up to help out your senior canine.

-- Orthopedic Dog Beds.
-Senior dogs’ bodies are more sensitive and they won’t have as much cushioning to keep them comfy.
-Many owners end up purchasing an orthopedic, memory foam dog bed for their elderly canines to help ensure their comfort.
+- Orthopedic Dog Beds: Senior dogs’ bodies are more sensitive and lack some of the cushioning they used to have to remain comfy when snoozing.
+Many owners purchase an orthopedic, memory foam dog bed for their elderly canines to help ensure their comfort.
 If you need recommendations, take a look at our post about the best dog beds for senior arthritic dogs.

 As your dog gets older, you’ll find that he gets stressed much more easily and more often.